e1miran/Now-Playing-Serato/docs/troubleshooting.rst

   Twitch but your users won't be alerted.
 Extremely useful for working out the aforementioned timing issues.

+* Check the current `Bug List <https://github.com/whatsnowplaying/whats-now-playing/issues?q=is%3Aissue+is%3Aopen+label%3Abug+sort%3Aupdated-desc>`_ to see if any known problems apply to your situation.

 Bug Reports and Feature Requests
 ================================